kragen/derctuo/markdown/scribal-basic.md

 them after the colon if you use Python-style indented blocks with colons.

-But really you don't need parameters for blocks if parameters are passed by reference.
-You can just use out-parameters for the higher-order subroutine you're invoking:
+But really you don’t need parameters for blocks if parameters are passed by reference.
+You can just use out-parameters for the higher-order subroutine you’re invoking:

     eachpoint x y:
        print "x: " x "y: " y